 Unlike an air scrubber, a negative air machine uses ducting to remove tainted air from a closed controlled area.
 The filtered air is exhausted outside of the controlled area.
 This creates negative air pressure (some call this a vacuum effect) inside the controlled area.
 A negative air machine helps restrict the spread of pollutants to other areas inside the building.

-Air scrubbers can be used as a negative air machine by adding ducting, sealed casing, specific airflow modifications, and a blower motor with speed variations to maintain the controlled area.
+HEPA air scrubbers are used for the same purpose, but can be used as a negative air machine by adding ducting, sealed casing, specific airflow modifications, and a blower motor with speed variations to maintain the controlled area.